My MiniZinc page

 - young_tableaux_stack_overflow.mzn Young tableaux, model adapted to answer the Stack Overflow question Young tableaux in C

-Here are some implementations of the global constraints (as decompositions) which are not already implemented in the MiniZinc globals.mzn, described in the great collection Global Constraint Catalog.
-Here are also some decompositions not in the catalogue.
+Here are some implementations of the global constraints (mostly as decompositions) which are not already implemented in the MiniZinc globals.mzn, described in the great collection Global Constraint Catalog.
+Here are also some decompositions not in the catalogue or test of built-in constraints.

 Name clashes: If there exists a file in default directory with the same name as one of the global constraints defined in "global.mzn", there will be a name clash.
 If that happens, just rename the file in the default directory to something else, e.g. constraint_me.mzn.